ivgg-me/aioremootio/README.md

 * `RELAY_TRIGGER` which is triggered by the device when its control output has been triggered to operate the connected gate or garage door
 * `LEFT_OPEN` which is triggered by the device when the connected gate or garage door has been left open
+* `RESTART` which is triggered by the device when it was restarted

 ## Using the library